linzjs/linz/docs/permissions.rst

 - The UI
 - A route execution

 Linz will not render buttons, links to or actions for functionality that a user doesn't have access to.
-Route are completely protected.
+Routes are completely protected.
 So even if a route was discovered, a user without permissions would not be able to resolve it.

 Default permissions
 ===================